-New-MailboxExportRequest cmdlet to export primary mailbox or archive content to PST file.
+New-MailboxExportRequest cmdlet to export primary mailbox or archive content to PST file as under:.

 Note: This export command is available only in Exchange on-premises.
 And to use it, you need to add the account to Mailbox Import Export role group.

 Though it is an easy command to execute, sometimes an error can pop up.
 The error that gets displayed is –

 While executing the cmdlet, the PST file location parameter should be a UNC path.
 And, the location should be a shared network with Read & Write permissions for Exchange Trusted Subsystem.
 Also, the user account performing the actions should have Mailbox Import Export permissions assigned to it. .
 Unfulfillment of these requirements while executing the New-MailboxExportRequest command might lead to the aforesaid “Access to Path Denied” error.

 Export-Import role not assigned